Table of Contents

 Required Documents

-- Must be signed by all company directors.
+- Signed by all company directors.

-- Chamber Registration Declaration:
+2. Chamber Registration Declaration

 - Signed by authorized persons.

-- Includes the shareholders’ photographs.
+- Includes shareholders’ photographs.

-- Establishment Notification Form:
+3. Establishment Notification Form

 - Must be signed by the authorized person.

-- Foreign Shareholder Documents:
+4. Foreign Shareholder Documents

 - Notarized Turkish translations of passports.